A workflow diagram is a visual representation of a series of actions defining a specific job or, more generically, how a work should be done.

-Diagraming your workflow allows you to visualize and define how will your daily tasks flow between steps of the process and the resources necessary for its fulfilment as well as the conditions necessary for it to move along (if you’re using Pipefy, the steps of your process are the phases and the conditions are the required fields).
+Diagraming your digital workflow allows you to visualize and define how will your daily tasks flow between steps of the process and the resources necessary for its fulfillment as well as the conditions necessary for it to move along (if you’re using Pipefy, the steps of your process are the phases and the conditions are the required fields).

 A workflow diagram can be done with the aid of illustrations or just a series of descriptions within a flowchart, with the usual boxes and diamonds.